cisco-ie/IOSXE_ZTP/README.md

 2. HTTP-based download of ZTP Python script available as of 16.8.1
 3. ZTP not supported in IOS XE 16.12.4 due to defect
 4. ZTP solution requires a DHCP server, which will inform the network device about where to find python file/configuration/softwareimage etc to download.
-This can be a location on the same network and can be on a TFTP or HTTP server.
+This can be a location on the network and can be on a TFTP or HTTP server.

 ## Deployment